-With regards to Bowbrook Meadows the snagging list had not been completed; 600 trees were still to be planted and there were still some underlying issues.
-If requested, Officers were happy to meet with local members on site to discuss further.
+With regards to Bowbrook Meadows the snagging list had not been completed, 600 trees were to be planted and there were still some underlying issues.
+If requested, they would meet with local members on site to discuss further.

 Councillor Roberts asked if her constituents could be involved in the decision making on the proposed play designs for her ward of Harlescott and that there was a surface water issue at present.
-The Project Manager confirmed that they were currently compiling a tenderer shortlist from the tenders received which she could consult with residents about.
-Drainage problems were also being addressed.
+The Project Manager confirmed that they were currently compiling a shortlist of play areas from the tenders received and her constituents could consult on them.
+He also stated that the wet patches were where drainage was planned, and he would be meeting with the contractor shortly.

 Councillor Vasmer commented on the new bus shelters and asked if more information could be shown that the Town Council had installed them.
 The Project Manger confirmed that they were looking at wording and not just the logo which they had at present.
 Councillor Vasmer also asked about Monkmoor Recreation Ground on the Capital Programme and if there was any progress on the football pitch improvement.
-The Town Clerk commented that this needed to be put in the Place Plan when reviewed and the Head of Operations commented that any improvements would not be major as the pitches were already some of the best in the town.
+The Town Clerk commented that this needed to be put in the Place Plan when reviewed and the Head of Operations commented that the improvements would not be major as the pitches were already some of the best.
 No major drainage would be required but they would look at the drainage around the outside of the pitches.

 Councillor Wagner enquired about the decisions of the Quarry Working Group.
-He was informed that as only one Councillor had been in attendance at the meeting.
-The Town Clerk reported there had been a discussion with that Councillor and the Officers present and a report for further discussion would be presented to the next Recreation & Leisure Committee in July.
+He was informed that as only one Councillor had been in attendance at the meeting, they would try and meet again shortly and report any decisions to the next Recreation & Leisure Committee in July.